matthieugomez/bytwoway/README.md

 ## Multiple groups

-You can define groups on the fly:
+You can define groups on the fly with multiple variables

 ```
 sysuse nlsw88.dta, clear